-Most of us think about our work in terms of how it flows: as a series of independent tasks that must be completed in a particular order.
+Most of us think about our work in terms of how it flows and as a series of independent tasks that must be completed in a particular order.
 These workflows set the pace of our work, organize our tasks, and coordinate effort and energy from multiple players and tools.

 But workflows are still a relatively new concept.
 That’s because the nature of the way we work began to change about 200 years ago.
 In this article, we’ll quickly trace the history of workflows and why they’ve had such an important impact on our world.